Shopping For Auto Insurance

 Price is only one of many factors to consider in selecting an insurance company.
 Keep a number of the following key considerations in mind:

-- Most insurers have merit rating plans (discussed in Chapter VII) charging higher premiums to drivers who are involved in accidents or convicted for certain traffic violations, such as speeding.
+- Most insurers have merit rating plans (see item E. “Factors Impacting Your Auto Insurance Premium” under “Shopping For Auto Insurance”) charging higher premiums to drivers who are involved in accidents or convicted for certain traffic violations, such as speeding.
 The low rates of some insurers, after surcharging for an accident, may not be such a good deal.

 Many insurers permit the premium to be paid in installments.
 If you choose this option you should be aware that fees may be charged for this service.
 In addition, insurers may charge fees for late payment or checks returned for insufficient funds.
 Such a "bounced check" fee may not be greater than $20.
 Lastly, the existence of fraudulent insurance claims has an overall impact on premiums.
 There is a $10 annual Motor Vehicle Law Enforcement fee ($5 for a six-month policy) added to your auto insurance premium for each registered vehicle you insure.
 The purpose of these fees is to provide additional funds to combat auto theft and fraud in New York State.